-Since 14, I was determined to be a great singer.
+Since the age of fourteen, I was determined to be a great singer.
 But my pitch was bad, my tone was bad, and everyone said I was just not a singer.

-At 17, I started taking voice lessons, and practicing two hours every night.
-I’d go into a soundproof room for two hours of long-tones, scales, arpeggios, and practicing specific song phrases over and over.
+At seventeen, I started taking voice lessons and practicing two hours every night.
+I’d go into a soundproof room to sing long tones, scales, arpeggios, and specific song phrases over and over.

-At 18, I started touring, doing two to four shows a week, always as the lead singer.
-Often they were outdoor shows, sometimes with no PA system at all, so I really had to learn how to project to be heard.
+At eighteen, I started touring, performing two to four shows a week, always as the lead singer.
+Often they were outdoor shows, sometimes with no PA system at all, so I had to learn to project to be heard.

-At 19, I was still practicing two hours a night, but still having a problem with pitch.
-People kept telling me I was just not a singer — that I should give it up, and find a real singer.
+At nineteen, I was still practicing two hours a night but still having a problem with pitch.
+People kept telling me I was just not a singer — that I should give it up and find a real singer.

 He said, “No!
 When I first started singing, not only was I not within an inch of the note — I wasn’t within a football field of the note!
 I was horrible!”

 He jabbed a finger in my chest, and looked me in the eye.
 “Practice.
 Thousands of hours of practice, and eventually I got it.
 I can show you how.”